Divine-Jude/Divine-s_Portfolio/Hotel Data Analysis/ReadMe.md

-# Hotel Revenue Analysis and Visualization using SQL and Power BI
+# Hotel Revenue Analysis using SQL and Power BI

 ## Overview
 This project uses SQL and Power BI to analyze data from a hotel chain.
 The data includes information about hotel revenue, customer type, market segment, and other factors.
 The project aims to answer the following questions: